-18. Will their taking part in this trial be kept confidential?
+Will my taking part in this trial be kept confidential?

 Cambridge University Hospitals NHS Foundation Trust (CUH) is the Sponsor for this clinical trial based in the UK.
-They will be using information from your relative / friend and their medical records in order to undertake this trial and will act as the data controller for this trial.
-This means that they are responsible for looking after your relative / friend's information and using it properly.
-The Sponsor organisation will keep identifiable information about your relative / friend for 5 years after the trial has finished ensuring their safety and allowing the trial to be reviewed by the authorities after it is finished.
+They will be using information from you and your medical records in order to undertake this trial and will act as the data controller for this trial.
+This means that they are responsible for looking after your information and using it properly.
+The Sponsor organisation(s) will keep identifiable information about you for 5 years after the trial has finished to ensure your safety and allow the trial to be reviewed by the authorities after it is finished.

-Your relative/ friend's rights to access, change or move their information are limited, as the Sponsor organisation need to manage their information in specific ways in order for the research to be reliable and accurate.
-To safeguard your relative / friends rights, we will use the minimum personally-identifiable information possible.
+Your rights to access, change or move your information are limited, as the Sponsor organisation need to manage your information in specific ways in order for the research to be reliable and accurate.
+To safeguard your rights, we will use the minimum personally-identifiable information possible.

-You can find out more about how the Sponsor uses your relative / friends information using the information below:
+You can find out more about how the Sponsor uses your information using the information below: